homer0/projext-plugin-rollup-react/README.md

 ## Introduction

 [projext](https://yarnpkg.com/en/package/projext) allows you to configure a project without adding specific settings for a module bundler, then you can decide which build engine to use.
-This plugin is meant to be used when you are bundling a [React](https://reactjs.org/) and you are using the [Rollup](https://reactjs.org/) [build engine](https://yarnpkg.com/en/package/projext-plugin-rollup).
+This plugin is meant to be used when you are bundling a [React](https://reactjs.org/) application and you are using the [Rollup](https://reactjs.org/) [build engine](https://yarnpkg.com/en/package/projext-plugin-rollup).

 It adds the required presets to the [`rollup-plugin-babel`](https://yarnpkg.com/en/package/rollup-plugin-babel) configuration in order to handle [`JSX`](https://facebook.github.io/jsx/) code.